1024pix/steampipe-plugin-learningcontent/README.md

 ## Development

-To buile the plugin and install it in your `.steampipe` directory
+To build the plugin and install it in your `.steampipe` directory

     make